chaos-mesh/chaos-mesh/workflow/docs/why-do-we-not-use-argo.md

 Argo supports "script", "container" and "resource" workloads, it could integrate with Chaos Mesh to apply/recover chaos experiments.
 But this way to apply chaos experiments is not declarative anymore, it turns to imperative.

 Argo is so powerful and it's impossible to ask users always for following the best practices.
-Users could write complex scripts for determining the situation, then `kubectl apply` or `kubectl patch` something, once a command make unexpected side-effects, it will let whole system unstable.
+Users could write complex scripts for determining the situation, then `kubectl apply` or `kubectl patch` something, once a command make unexpected side-effects, it will let the whole system unstable.

 We define the workflow that could describe chaos experiments in the declarative, changing chaos experiments is just like "from expected status A turning into expected status B", users should not considering about "remove some chaos CR object" or "create new chaos CR object".
 We also allow users (only) to execute their scripts in `Task` node, it will not affect the changing of chaos experiment states.